Mount Laurel doctrine: January 2017 New Jersey Supreme Court decision

 This case resolved affordable housing regulation debates that have been ongoing since 1999.
 However, the Court provided no guidance on the method of implementation of affordable housing accommodations that it now requires of municipalities.
 This decision leaves numerous unanswered questions and it will depend heavily on the Legislature to issue reform of affordable housing requirements.
 This decision requires implementation of affordable housing accommodations into township plans that have not otherwise considered them since 1999.
-It is likely that the open spaces in towns will now be filled with affordable housing units, which will bring an influx of population to municipalities. ...
+It is likely that the open spaces in towns will now be filled with affordable housing units, which will bring an influx of population to municipalities....
 We will need to watch the Legislature to see how and if it will alter the current affordable housing regulations to comply with the Court's recent ruling.

-In its January 2017 opinion, the NJ Supreme Court welcomed the legislature to re-approach the affordable housing issue: "We recognize, as we have before, that the Legislature is not foreclosed from considering alternative methods for calculating and assigning a municipal fair share of affordable housing, and to that end, we welcome legislative attention to this important social and economic constitutional matter," Justice LaVecchia wrote.
+In its January 2017 opinion, the New Jersey Supreme Court welcomed the legislature to reapproach the affordable housing issue.
+"We recognize, as we have before, that the Legislature is not foreclosed from considering alternative methods for calculating and assigning a municipal fair share of affordable housing, and to that end, we welcome legislative attention to this important social and economic constitutional matter," Justice LaVecchia wrote.